Children will put absolutely anything in their mouths and boogers are the least of our worries.

 So let’s take a look at some of these foreign objects.

 Children are like magpies.
 They are attracted by bright and shiny objects.
-What better than that handful of loose change that they found down the back of the couch?
-Most coins will pass without difficulty once they have made it into the stomach though this can take up to two weeks.
-The majority of children are asymptomatic and there are a number of case reports of coins being found as a surprise incidental finding on x-rays taken for alternate reasons.
+What better than that handful of loose change they found down the back of the couch?
+Most coins will pass without difficulty once they have reached the stomach though this can take up to two weeks.
+Most children are asymptomatic, and there are several case reports of coins being found as a surprise incidental finding on x-rays taken for alternate reasons.

 Once I have confirmed coin ingestion via x-ray – often from triage – I go in to see the patient with a 5c coin hidden in the palm of my hand.
 Children are more worried about being told off than about the potential harms of swallowing a coin and so I like to play a little game.
 After taking a history I gently palpate their belly looking for tenderness.
 As I reach their belly button I allow the palmed coin to fall into my finger tips.
 As I deftly extract it I ask, “Was this the coin you swallowed?”.
 If the answer is in the affirmative I can reassure them and then let teh parents in on the truth – nearly all coins will pass without any problem.
 If it was not the coin then I get the chance to use my favourite Dad joke – “Everything is fine, but come back if there is no change!”

 Number two on the paediatric menu is toy parts.
 Now, the literature doesn’t actually state what toys are involved but I certainly swallowed at least one piece of Lego.
 There is no formal data (yet) on the transit time of pieces of Lego.
 Very occasionally larger toys get swallowed.